Idoma people: Ichahoho mask

+An Idoma mask, possibly an Oglinye or Ichahoho mask.
+Made of wood, kaolin, fabric, and bamboo.

-The black-and-white Ichahoho face masks are also part of the Oglinye warrior’s masquerade and are common in southern Idomaland.
+The black-and-white Ichahoho face masks are also part of the Oglinye warrior's masquerade and are common in southern Idomaland.
 With a machete, the Ichahoho masquerader pretends to provoke and fight older males.
 In the past, the masquerade conveyed aggressive warrior hood, but now it shows youthful pride.
 The Ichahoho masks are carved in the round to replicate the form of the human head.
 They have rounded cheeks and foreheads/temples with carved vertical rows of scarification marks.
 The white of the mask was inspired by the Idoma neighbors, the Igbo.
 Like the Oglinye mask, the Ichahoho masks are also representations of the enemy, but they are more naturalistic.

 Ancestral masks

 Unlike the warrior's masquerade masks, ancestral masks are not carved out of wood and are instead made of textiles.
 Ancestral masks include the unaaloko and alekwuafia.
-The unaaloko is a royal mask made by a mask spirit called och’aba (“chief of masqueraders”).
+The unaaloko is a royal mask made by a mask spirit called och'aba ("chief of masqueraders").
 The alekwuafia is a mask made by a ritual tailor who was chosen in a dream.
-The dream shows the ritual tailor how to make the mask, and he becomes an “abakpa”.
-The ritual tailor, or now “abakpa,” must follow the dream’s instructions, create the mask in secret, and must adhere to all of the ritual rules.
+The dream shows the ritual tailor how to make the mask, and he becomes an "abakpa".
+The ritual tailor, or now "abakpa," must follow the dream's instructions, create the mask in secret, and must adhere to all of the ritual rules.
 The purpose for this secrecy is to maintain the belief that the alekwuafia is the actual embodiment of this lineage of ancestors.
 A masquerader goes on to perform the alekwuafia and becomes the embodied ancestors.

 Performances (Ije)

 Music and dance are the genres that define Idoma performance and are referred to as Ije.
 Music and dance are woven together, and one cannot happen without the other.
 Only through repeated performances, or Ije, are Idoma oral traditions and literature preserved.
 Ije can be grouped into two categories: ritual and entertainment.

+An Idoma performance at the Bajju Cultural Festival.

 Ritual performances

 The Idoma believe in three planes of existence: the world of the living, the dead, and the unborn.
-It’s essential to maintain a connection between these worlds as it is believed that ancestors can guide and support the world of the living through their divine powers.
+It's essential to maintain a connection between these worlds as it is believed that ancestors can guide and support the world of the living through their divine powers.
 Ije is used to connect these three worlds.
 Ije that make this divine intervention possible include the akitakpa dance and the ije okanga (okanga dance) or ije agogo (agogo dance).
 The akitakpa dance enables the ancestors to physically enter the world of the living and police the community.
 The ije okanga or ije agogo allows the recently dead spirit to successfully travel to the ancestral world.
 Without these dances, it is believed that the dead spirit will remain between the world of the living and the dead, a state of perpetual loneliness.
 Thus, these performances are only performed for people have led good lives.